Elizabeth Akers Allen

-Elizabeth Akers Allen (pen name, Florence Percy; October 9, 1832 – August 7, 1911), was an American poet and journalist.
+Elizabeth Akers Allen (pen name, Florence Percy; October 9, 1832 – August 7, 1911) was an American poet and journalist.
 Her early poems appeared over the signature of "Florence Percy", and many of them were first published in the Portland Transcript.
-She came to Portland, Maine in 1855, and a volume of her fugitive poems appeared in that city just before her marriage to Paul Akers, the sculptor, whom she accompanied to Italy, and buried there.
+She came to Portland, Maine in 1855, and a volume of her fugitive poems appeared in that city just before her marriage to sculptor Paul Akers, whom she accompanied to Italy, and buried there.
 For several years, she was on the editorial staff of the Portland Advertiser.
-She wrote for most of the leading magazines, and several editions of her collected poems were published.
+She wrote for many leading magazines, and several editions of her collected poems were published.
 She later resided in Ridgewood, New Jersey for several years.

 Early life

 Elizabeth Anne Chase was born in 1832 in Strong, Maine.
 Her mother died when she was an infant, and her father moved the family to Farmington, where she attended Farmington Academy.

 Her earliest poems are said to have been published when she was between 12 and 15 years old, under the pen name "Florence Percy".